scalabli/quo/docs/help_text.rst

 ``Documenting Arguments``
 -------------------------

-:func:`quo.arg()` does not take a help parameter.
+:func:`quo.console.arg()` does not take a help parameter.
 This is to follow the general convention of Unix tools of using arguments for only the most necessary things, and to document them in the command help text by referring to them by name.

 You might prefer to reference the argument in the description like so:

 .. code:: python

-  import quo
+  from quo import print

-  @quo.command()
-  @quo.arg('filename')
+  from quo.console import arg, command

+  @command()
+  @arg('filename')
   def touch(filename):
       """Print FILENAME."""
-      quo.echo(filename)
+      print(filename)

 And what it looks like: